Youngermaster/Youngermaster/README.md

 - 📙 I’m currently learning Django, Devops and Rust.
 - 🔍 I’m looking to collaborate on amazing projetcs to solve real problems.
 - 💬 Ask me about Flutter or any tech related stuff.
-- 😄 Pronouns: Just tell me Juan.
+- 😄 Pronouns: he/him/his, although, just tell me Juan.
 - ⚡ Fun fact: I don't like to sleep.

 ### Connect with me: